 - Control the resolution, position, size, and orientation of the acquired image

 - Use an automated document feeder (ADF) for single and multi-page scanning

-- Scan both front and back of page with duplex scanning
+- Simultaneously scan the front and back of a page with duplex scanners

 - 32 and 64-bit TWAIN binaries

 - Available as .NET (C# & VB) classes, C DLL, and C++ classes